American Wrestling Association: Nick Bockwinkel vs. Hulk Hogan (1982–1983)

-The second such occasion was on a "Super Sunday" card in St. Paul, Minnesota, in 1983.
+The second such occasion was on a AWA Super Sunday card in St. Paul in 1983.
 Hogan again pinned Bockwinkel, was awarded the belt and announced as the new champion.
 This time, Blackburn came to the ring moments after the match and tried to have Hogan retroactively disqualified for throwing the champion over the top rope a few minutes before the pinfall occurred.
 However, this match had been booked as a no disqualification match, which prevented this, so Blackburn simply stripped Hogan of the title and once again handed it back to Bockwinkel.
 The crowd (which had exploded in cheers when Hogan appeared to have won) almost rioted when learning that Hogan was once again cheated out of the title, and Bockwinkel later had to do damage control with the rabid crowd, telling the audience to calm down afterwards as well.
 Hogan attacked Bockwinkel and his manager Heenan.
 On the DVD The Spectacular Legacy of the AWA, it was revealed that Gagne planned to have Hogan win the belt that night, but only if he would give Gagne the bulk of the revenues that Hogan was earning from merchandise and his periodic main-event performances in New Japan Pro-Wrestling.
 Outraged at being strongarmed, Hogan refused, but nonetheless offered a 50/50 split instead.
 Gagne refused, and kept the belt from him.
 However, Hogan did admit in his autobiography My Life Outside the Ring that he still intended to stay with AWA and that Gagne had planned to book him in steel cage matches with Bockwinkel in an effort to expand the AWA to the New York market, but he decided to leave when Vincent K. McMahon of the World Wrestling Federation (WWF) offered him the WWF World Heavyweight Championship.